-For the award of diploma in all programmes, all courses of 5th semester and Inplant training will be considered along with weightage from first semester to fourth semester courses as shown in following table.
+For the award of diploma in all programmes, all courses of 5th semester and Inplant training will be considered along with weightage of third and fourth semester courses as shown in following table.

-All courses of fifth semester 700 to 800 Marks Inplant Training 200 Marks Consolidated marks of first to fourth semester 400 marks Total marks 1300 to 1400 Marks
+All courses of fifth semester 700 to 800 Marks

+Inplant Training 200 Marks

+Consolidated marks of third and fourth 200 marks

+semester

+Total marks 1100 to 1200 Marks

-Consolidated Marks of first to fourth semester - the total marks of first, second, third and fourth semesters are converted to 100 marks each.
-These marks are then added $(1^{st}Sem + 2^{nd}Sem + 3^{rd}Sem + 4^{th}sem)$ as 100+100+100+100 = 400 marks.
+Consolidated Marks of third and fourth semester - the total marks of third and fourth semesters are converted to 100 marks each.
+These marks are then added $(3^{rd}Sem + 4^{th}sem)$ as 100+100 = 200 marks.